memelang-net/memesql4/readme.md

 # memesql4

 This is prototype Python/Postgres implementation of [Memelang v4](https://memelang.net/04/).
-This Python script receives Memelang v4 queries, converts them to SQL, executes them on a Postgres database, then returns results as a Memelang string.
+This Python script receives Memelang queries, converts them to SQL, executes them on a Postgres database, then returns results as a Memelang string.

 ## Files

-* *conf.py* database configurations
+* *db.py* Postgres database configurations and helper functions
 * *memelang.py* library to decode Memelang queries and execute in Postgres
 * *presidents.meme* example Memelang data for the U.S. presidents